Guide

 Getting Started with Open Mandi

-Open Mandi is an academic cryptocurrency-based commodities exchange where you can trade gold and silver futures using stablecoins.
+Open Mandi is an academic cryptocurrency-based commodities exchange where you can trade gold and silver futures using USDC.
 This guide will walk you through everything you need to get up and running.

 What is Open Mandi?

 Open Mandi is a learning-focused trading platform.
 It lets you experience how a real commodities exchange works, but in a safe, low-stakes environment.
-You trade with small amounts of USDT and USDC (two popular stablecoins pegged to the US dollar), and you can buy and sell futures contracts for gold and silver.
+You trade with small amounts of USDC and can buy and sell futures contracts for gold and silver.

 Because this is an academic project, we've designed it with strict limits to keep things safe and educational.
 You can't deposit more than $5 at a time, and you need to keep your balance small.
 The focus is on learning, not on making money.